START-Hack/Syngenta_STARTHACK24/README.md

 ##  <p align="center"> Resources: </p>
+1. Your team will be allocated a specific group number.
+Come to our booth to get the group number for your team.
+You will also reveive at that time a specific API token to access the CEHub API.

-Your team will be allocated a specific group number.
-To initiate the process, please use our [onboarding tool](https://syngenta.github.io/syngenta-start-global-hackathon-2024/) to officially register your team; ensure you select the correct group number designated to you.
-Upon registration, each team member will receive a welcome email that includes detailed instructions for accessing their Syngenta Cropwise Account.
-Within your account, you can proceed to create your virtual farm and fields using the [Farm Settings](https://app.cropwise.com/app/) application, tailoring it to your team’s specifications.
+2. To initiate the onboarding process, please use our [onboarding tool](https://syngenta.github.io/syngenta-start-global-hackathon-2024/) to officially register your team; ensure you select the correct group number designated to you.

+3. Upon registration, each team member will receive a welcome email that includes instructions for accessing their Syngenta Cropwise Account.

+5. Within your account, you can proceed to create your virtual farm and fields using the [Farm Settings](https://app.cropwise.com/app/) application, tailoring it to your team’s specifications.

-Once your farm setup is complete, you will have the opportunity to utilize the suite of Cropwise applications, including [Cropwise Imagery](https://imagery.cropwise.com/), or use advanced API tools such as Remote Sensing, CE-Hub, or Insights Engine to build your project.
+6. Once your farm setup is complete, you will have the opportunity to utilize the suite of Cropwise applications, including [Cropwise Imagery](https://imagery.cropwise.com/), or use advanced API tools such as Remote Sensing, CE-Hub, or Insights Engine to build your project.

-Our main documentation hub is located at [Cropwise Hackathon Guide](https://syngenta.github.io/syngenta-start-global-hackathon-2024/guide.html).
+7. Our main documentation hub is located at [Cropwise Hackathon Guide](https://syngenta.github.io/syngenta-start-global-hackathon-2024/guide.html).
 On this landing page, you’ll get access to the [API documentation](https://github.com/syngenta/syngenta-start-global-hackathon-2024), as well as direct links to the [Cropwise Imagery application](https://imagery.cropwise.com/).
 Additionally, the guide elaborates on various image analysis tools at your disposal.
 We highly recommend familiarizing yourself with these materials to maximize your readiness for the hackathon.

-Below is an overview of the tools that you may use during the hack:
+8. Below is an overview of the tools that you may use during the hack:

 - **Cropwise Imagery**: Provides advanced satellite and aerial imaging to monitor crop health.
 By utilizing the Imagery application or the Remote Sensing API, growers can leverage specialized analytics to detect variations in the field that are invisible to the naked eye.
 This provides insights into crop vigor and helps identify issues early on, enabling more informed agronomic decisions.​